 - Rear GAWR = 9,480 lb. / 4,300 kgs.

-The above ratings are for highway driving, and can be lowered by as much as 20% for off-highway use.
-Earthcruiser has modified and upgraded suspension and springs, and, as a second stage manufacturer, put their own GVW rating sticker on the truck.
-Earthcruiser knows the vehicle will be used off-road, and their sticker changes the various ratings to
+Earthcruiser has modified the suspension and springs, and have put their own GVW rating sticker on the truck.
+Earthcruiser knows the vehicle and the tires and their sticker changes the various ratings to

 - GVWR = 13,050 lb. / 5,919 kgs.